Doug Hill ABC7 Chief Meteorologist

 Prior to joining ABC7/WJLA-TV in 2000, Hill served for 16 years as Chief Meteorologist for the Washington CBS affiliate.
 He began his broadcast career in 1978 at WWBT-TV in Richmond, Virginia.
 In 1980, he made the move to Detroit where he worked for both WDIV-TV and WXYZ-TV, before returning in 1984 to Washington.

 Hill attended Towson State College, before he entered the United States Air Force.
 Most of his four-year tour was spent at Andrews AFB, where he was awarded the Air Force Commendation Medal.

 After his military service, Doug became a Prince George's County Police Officer where served for six years until Mike Buchanan and John Harter convinced him he could make the unlikely switch from cop to broadcaster.
 And the rest is history.

-A native Marylander, Doug, his wife Mary-Ann and their children, horse, dog and cats live in Calvert County.
+A native Marylander, Doug, his wife Mary-Ann and their children live in Calvert County.